Team-One-Developers/website-next/README.md

 # Team One Developers Website

-This is the repository holding the new website of Team One Developers.
-This ReadMe is WIP.
+This is the repository holding the website of Team One Developers.

 ## Techstack

-- React with NextJS13
+- React with NextJS

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).